Earth-Hominid/Seeds-Inventory-Catalog/README.md

 An inventory management application for an online seed store.

 Click here for the [live demo](https://pure-brushlands-30098.herokuapp.com/catalog).
+(The application will take a few seconds to start from sleep, as it is on the heroku free plan.)

 ## Description